kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 A bundle ID typically uses reverse-DNS notation in the form `com.exampledomain.exampleappname`.

-As the name of **apple-app-site-association**, suggests, the `paths` array contains a list of "white-listed" URLs that your app should handle.
+As the name of **apple-app-site-association** suggests, the `paths` array contains a list of "white-listed" URLs that your app should handle.
 If you're a little rusty on your URL components, the path in the following URL is **/videos/2015/inspiration/**; it's the bit that follows the domain name:

     https://www.rwdevcon.com/videos/2015/inspiration/?name=Inspiration